compound-finance/comet/docs/README.md

 Account *balances* for the base token are signed integers.
 An account balance greater than zero indicates the base asset is supplied and a balance less than zero indicates the base asset is borrowed.

-An account's *principal* is the amount of base the user was due at the time of the initial supply of base to the protocol.
+An account's *principal* is the amount of base the account was due at the time of the initial supply of base to the protocol.
 Global *indices* for supply and borrow are unsigned integers that increase over time.
 When an account interacts with the protocol, the indices are saved.
 An account's present balance can be calculated using the current index with the following formulae.

 ```
 Balance=PrincipalBaseSupplyIndexNow [Principal0]